-He has been nominated on three seperate occassions for the Young Investigator Award on a national and international stage for his research work:
+He has received numerous international travel grants and been nominated on three separate occasions for the Young Investigator Award on a national and international stage for his research work:

 1) Young Investigator Award Winner, Heart Rhythm Congress 2019, Birmingham UK.

 2) Young Investigator Award Finalist at the European Heart Rhythm Association Congress, Lisbon, Portugal 2019